Various circumstances may require you to break your lease early, such as relocating for a new job, caring for a family member, or financial hardship.

 Landlords may consider your credit score when deciding whether to approve your rental application.[11]
 Also, if you have collections debt from unpaid rent, your credit score might be negatively affected, which could be an issue if your landlord does a credit check.

 Monitor your credit so that you can review what potential landlords or lenders might see.
-Get a copy of your credit report once per year for free from each of the major credit bureaus, through AnnualCreditReport.com.
-Because of the COVID pandemic, the three major credit reporting bureaus (Experian, Equifax and TransUnion) continue to offer free credit reports weekly through the end of 2023.
+You are entitled to one free credit report each year from each of the three major credit bureaus: Experian, Equifax, and TransUnion.
+These reports are available through AnnualCreditReport.com.

 No matter what your financial situation is, Self has the resources to address your needs at every stage.
 Whether you’re looking to build good credit or repair bad credit, the information and tools Self offers can help you understand how to navigate your choices and how those impact your credit.